 Make Private Mortgage Insurance a Thing of the Past

-Beginning in 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan closed past July of '99) reaches less than seventy-eight percent of the price of purchase, but not at the time the loan's equity reaches over twenty-two percent.
-(There are exceptions -like certain "high risk' loans.)
-However, you are able to cancel PMI yourself (for loans made past July 1999) once your equity gets to 20 percent, regardless of the original purchase price.
+Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for loans made past July of '99) goes beneath seventy-eight percent of the price of purchase, but not at the point the loan's equity climbs to twenty-two percent or more.
+(The law does not cover a number of higher risk mortgages.)
+However, you have the right to cancel PMI yourself (for mortgage loans made past July 1999) when your equity reaches 20 percent, no matter the original purchase price.

 Proof of Equity